Cirkit Designer Logo

 How to Use the TDA2822M in a Circuit

-1. Power Supply: Connect the Vcc pin (Pin 2) to a DC power supply within the range of 1.8V to 15V.
-Connect the GND pin (Pin 5) to the ground of the power supply.
+1. Power Supply: Connect the Vcc pin (Pin 2) to a DC power source within the range of 1.8V to 15V.
+Connect the GND pin (Pin 5) to the ground of the circuit.

 3. Output Load: Connect the outputs (Pins 1 and 8) to the speakers or headphones.
-Ensure the load impedance is within the range of 4Ω to 32Ω.
+Ensure the load impedance matches the amplifier's specifications (typically 8Ω or higher).

-4. Decoupling Capacitors: Place decoupling capacitors (e.g., 100µF) between the power supply and ground to reduce noise.
+4. Decoupling Capacitors: Place a decoupling capacitor (e.g., 100µF) between the Vcc and GND pins to stabilize the power supply.

-5. Bypass Capacitors: Use coupling capacitors (e.g., 10µF) at the input and output to block DC components and improve audio quality.
+5. Coupling Capacitors: Use coupling capacitors (e.g., 10µF) at the input and output to block DC components and allow only the AC audio signal to pass.

 Example Circuit